FizzleDorf/AniStudio/README.md

 | ```-DSD_CUBLAS=ON```      | Configures and builds all the plugin projects in the root `/plugins` directory |

 #### Stable Diffusion Build Options

+for building with different inference backends, you need to use the appropriate flags.

 | Command Flag             | Description                                                                     |
 |--------------------------|---------------------------------------------------------------------------------|